Hi, there. Barry Zweibel, here. (I pronounce it “zwy-BELL.”)

 My skill is in getting leaders to do precisely that, quickly and willingly – and without them getting all weird and defensive about it!

 You ever try to do that?
 Then you know it’s not all that easy.

 But it’s what I do.
 And they say I’m pretty good at it.

 The Wall Street Journal and CNN.com have quoted me as a subject matter expert, the International Coach Federation recognizes me as a MCC-Master Certified Coach, and almost a dozen authors have referenced my teachings and thought-leadership in their own works.

 As founder of LeadershipTraction®, I’m also said to be an skilled and engaging speaker, writer, and educator who also specializes in increasing my clients’ conflict management skills personal hardiness and resilience, Directional Leadership, and Executive Intelligence.

-Barry’s insights on leadership, coaching, mentoring, conflict management, and career acceleration have been widely published.
-He’s been quoted in The Wall Street Journal, The Washington Post, CNN.com, Crain’s Chicago Business, and HR Magazine as a subject matter expert.
-His own articles have been published by TheLadders, Training & Development magazine, OD/Leadership Network News, BNet, the International Coach Federation, and the International Association of Coaching.
+My often contrary and counter-intuitive views on leadership, coaching, mentoring, conflict management, and career acceleration have been widely published.
+I’ve been quoted in The Wall Street Journal, The Washington Post, CNN.com, Crain’s Chicago Business, and HR Magazine as a subject matter expert.
+My own articles have been published by TheLadders, Training & Development magazine, OD/Leadership Network News, BNet, the International Coach Federation, and the International Association of Coaching.

-More than a dozen authors have cited the teachings, thought-leadership, and influence of Barry Zweibel in their own writings on leadership, professional development, sales, and coaching:
+More than a dozen authors have cited or referenced my teachings, thought-leadership, and influence in their own writings on leadership, professional development, sales, and coaching: